 - However, doctor Amato Giaccia and his team have developed a molecule that not only stops tumor growth, but also causes regression.

 The molecule acts as bait.
-It combines with a protein from the sixth gene and then both stops tumor growth and destroys the tumors.
+It combines with a protein from the sixth gene and then stops tumor growth.

 - It does this by stopping the function of the tyrosine kinase receptors, an essential element in the survival and growth of tumor cells.

-- This molecule, also called “the baseball glove,” can completely inoculate the patient.
-This is especially true if the treatment is combined with chemotherapy for a more effective treatment.
+- This molecule, may be able to completely inoculate the patient.
+This is especially true if the treatment goes along with chemotherapy for a more effective treatment.

 By doing this, this molecule destroys the tumors and the disease regresses.